Quarantining an endpoint from FortiOS using EMS

 The following lists the prerequisites that must be met for FortiClient, EMS, and the FortiGate.

-FortiClient must be installed on the endpoint and connected to EMS as part of a Security Fabric.
+FortiClient must be installed on the endpoint and connected to both EMS and the FortiGate.

 - You must create a profile for the endpoint.
 See Creating a profile to configure FortiClient.

 - You must create a Telemetry gateway list using the FortiGate's IP address for the endpoint.
-See Creating a Telemetry server list
+See Creating a Telemetry gateway list

 - You must create and configure an endpoint policy that is configured with the desired profile and Telemetry gateway list for the desired endpoint group.
 See Adding an endpoint policy.